elabor8/dockertalk/README.md

 **For demo**: Open AWS Console in a tab to show ELB, instances, etc.

-## Setup the local environment to talk to a Swarm Manager
+## Exercise: Setup the local environment to talk to a Swarm Manager

 Find a Docker Swarm Manager instance public IP: